 Dark brown sugar is really just light brown sugar with triple the amount of molasses.
 Approximately 3 tablespoons molasses to 1 cup granulated sugar in dark brown sugar, versus 1 tablespoon to 1 cup granulated sugar for light brown sugar.

 Plus, I supplemented the dough with 1 tablespoon molasses, enough to add that extra pop I love.

 Please don’t write to tell me that brown sugar is white sugar with molasses added.
 I’ve been told that about 500 times.
 I am making a taste claim about dark brown sugar, not a health claim.
 You cannot get the flavor from white sugar that brown sugar lends.

-They’re the best possible cookie combination in the whole family of soft batch-ish and vanilla (Sugar-Doodle Vanilla Cookies), brown sugar (Brown Sugar Maple Cookies), molasses (Molasses Triple Chocolate Cookies), and coconut oil (Coconut Oil White Chocolate Cookies) cookies I’ve been creating the past 6 months.
+They’re the best possible cookie combination in the whole family of soft batch-ish and vanilla (Sugar-Doodle Vanilla Cookies), brown sugar (Brown Sugar Maple Cookies), molasses (Molasses Triple Chocolate Cookies), and coconut oil (Coconut Oil White Chocolate Cookies) cookies I’ve been creating lately.
 I think I just found the holy grail of combinations.

 If you like brown sugar, molasses, caramel, vanilla, browned butter, snickerdoodles, or cookies where the focus is on scrumptious cookie dough itself, not on all kinds of add-ins and chocolate chips, these are the cookies for you.

 They are insanely good and I have to hide them from myself.